pankajkarman/MieAI/readme.md

 # MieAI

-Implementation of MieAI for calculating optical properties of internally mixed aerosols [https://arxiv.org/pdf/2312.06497.pdf](https://arxiv.org/pdf/2312.06497.pdf)
+Implementation of MieAI for calculating optical properties of internally mixed aerosols ([https://arxiv.org/pdf/2312.06497.pdf](https://arxiv.org/pdf/2312.06497.pdf)).

-This repo uses Core Shell model for coated spheres and contains some functions from [PyMieScat](https://pymiescatt.readthedocs.io/en/latest/) which are modified to match the MATLAB code from Tami Bond.

 # Paper

-Please look at [this link](https://arxiv.org/pdf/2312.06497.pdf) for the details about MieAI.
+Look at [this link](https://arxiv.org/pdf/2312.06497.pdf) for the details about MieAI.

 # Usage